 The only way you can be sure that your case will be properly handled is to hire an experienced attorney to represent you.
 Not only will Robert C. Slim know how to prepare your case for maximum value, he also knows how to properly negotiate your claim to get the highest possible settlement.
 Get your free personal injury consultation today by calling 214-321-8225 or by submitting the free consultation form.

 What "to do' and what "not to do" after a car accident.

 Here are a few things to keep in mind after an accident:

-Download and print this accident form and keep it in your car.
+Download and print the Car Accident Information Form below and keep it in your car.
 This will help you make sure you get all the information you need if you are ever involved in a car accident.

 If the Police come...

-However, many police departments have cut back on making police reports for less serious accidents and normally do not come to the scene unless there is a need to keep the peace or if the drivers are not cooperating with each other in exchanging information.
+Many police departments in the Dallas area have cut back on making police reports for less serious accidents and normally do not come to the scene unless there is a need to keep the peace or if the drivers are not cooperating with each other in exchanging information.